 Here are some brand elements to consider:

 Now use your brand to create a killer website.
 In today's world, your website is often the first point of contact between you and potential clients.
-It’s essential that your site makes a great first impression and it’s easy to navigate.
-Your website should be mobile-friendly and should contain all the relevant information about your business, including your contact information, pricing, and a portfolio of your work.
+It's essential that your site makes a great first impression and it's easy to navigate.
+Your website should be mobile-friendly and should contain all the relevant information about your business, including your contact information, pricing (or at least starting package rates), and a portfolio of your work.
+Consider adding video content, client testimonials, and an FAQ section to address common questions immediately.
+Many couples now expect to book initial consultations directly through your website.

 If you're struggling with designing your brand and website, it may be a good idea to enlist the help of a designer and web developer.
 There are many freelancers who specialize in branding and website development and can help you create a cohesive look for your business.